bolt3x/Krylov/README.md

 ```

 ## Test Cases
-You can test the library by using the make command and running the **test** file
+You can test the library by using the **make** command and running the executable file
 that will be located in the test directory.

 Various test cases can be generated: